-I came back to the US with my husband after living for 16 years in England, and won the Ohio Writer’s Contest short story prize for Salmon.
 My journalism, creative non-fiction, and short stories have been published in anthologies, online, and in print magazines.
-In 2014 I received an MFA in Creative Writing from Antioch University, Los Angeles.
+In 2014 I earned an MFA in Creative Writing from Antioch University, Los Angeles.
 In 2015 my third novel The LightCatcher won an Official Selection in the New Apple Book Awards.
-I currently teach English at Capital University and offer editing and professional freelance writing services.

 Audio interests me, so I began Word Carver, a half-hour radio show and podcast showcasing authors, poets, and essayists, available on iTunes, in GooglePlay and Spotify.
 Last year I began blogging at Medium as Word Carver and Tweet about the podcasts and show guests @wordcarverradio, and @cynthiarosi and on Instagram @wordcarverpodcast.

 When I’m not writing, I’m teaching at Capital University and Columbus State Community College as an Adjunct Instructor.